vulinh64/vulinh64.github.io/blog/2025-09-24-quick-common-docker-run-commands.md

 ### MySQL

-Create a local instance of MySQL, using `mysql:latest` image with the following information:
+Create a local instance of MySQL, using the `mysql:latest` image with the following information:

 <details>